What You Should Know About Refinancing In New Jersey

 Should I let my lender refinance my home through their title company instead of working with my attorney?

-Will I have to buy title insurance a second time?
+Will I have to buy title or homeowner’s insurance a second time?

 Yes, since each title insurance policy is specific to a certain mortgage.
-If you take out a second mortgage, you will need to purchase title insurance specific to it.
+If you take out a refinance or second mortgage, you will need to purchase title insurance specific to it.

 Should I get another survey?

-In most instances, you can use the survey that you requested when you purchased the property as long as you can provide the original survey and a seal from the surveyor.
+In most instances, you can use the survey that you requested when you purchased the property as long as you can provide the original survey (with a seal) from the surveyor.
 However, if you made any major improvements such as a deck or garage to your home, it may be necessary to get a second survey.
-If you have not made any major improvements, then you can sign an affidavit of no change and use the existing survey.
+If you have not made any major improvements, then you can usually sign an affidavit of no change and use your existing survey.

 Will I have another closing day for my refinance?

 Yes, refinances require you to execute the new documents for your loan.
-The process is similar to what you went through on your closing day for the initial purchase.
+The process is quite similar to the closing on your initial purchase.
 In New Jersey, there is a period in which you can cancel the refinance up to three days after your closing day.
-However, once this period is up, the funds will be disbursed.
+Hence you can even choose not to proceed with your refinance after your closing.
+However, once the three day period expires, the loan is final and all funds will be disbursed.

 How will I know my closing costs and what to bring to the closing?

 Within 10 days of your application for refinancing, your lender must provide a good-faith estimate of your closing costs.
-This figure may not be completely accurate, but it will give you a good idea of the amount of money you will need on your closing day.
+This figure may not be completely accurate, but it will give you a general idea of the amount of money you will need on your closing day (i.e., your closing costs).
 Your lender can give you the exact figure within 24 hours of your closing.
-You will receive a document called a HUD-1 or a RESPA statement that you can review with your lawyer prior to closing.
+You will receive a document called a CD or HUD-1 statement that you can review with your lawyer prior to or at closing.